npfernandes/ensemblify/docs/source/cli.md

    options:
       -h, --help              show this help message and exit -p, --parameters        (Optional) Path to parameters file for ensemble generation (.yml).
-Incompatible with --suggest-targets.
+Incompatible with --suggest_targets.
       -st, --suggest_targets  (Optional) UniProt accession to query MobiDB, TED and AFDB.
 Incompatible with --parameters.
    ```